yanwei1983/luatinkerE/README.md

 * add function class_def_static for register class static member function,use class.foo() to invoke, plz don't use class:foo()
 * add function class_property for register get/set function for a member_name
 * add function class_static_mem for register class static ver
+* when call def/class_def/class_def_static/class_con function,can push params's default value. when invoke in lua, if params not enough, will use default values